| Department

 Internet posting, HUD may also announce meetings through FAX, letter,

 e-mail, publication in the Federal Register, or other appropriate means.
+2. Participation.

 a.
 Attendance: Work